uslc-lab/uslc-lab.github.io/_pages/home.md

 ### Research
 Our research incorporates elements from cybersecurity, control theory, optimization and machine learning, reinforcement learning, game-theory and networked / distributed systems.
-You can find an onverview of some of our research themes at [Research](research).
+You can find an overview of some of our research themes at our [Research page](research).

 ### Scientific environment